 It was also here that I met Stefan Uygur, who took me under his wing in SysAdmin and DevOps, and eventually offered me a job with 4Securitas as a DevOps engineer.
 I learned an awful lot in this role, and came into contact with many varied technologies and unique solutions.

 After a year with 4Securitas, I had to move on.
 I took some personal time after the birth of my nephew, where I did a lot of learning, some travelling, and took a well-needed break.
+This was when I found myself getting into enterprise hardware, and set up a proper home network, NAS and homelab across four second-hand enterprise servers.
 Once it was time, I found a job with Fire.com as a DevOps engineer.

-And so here I find myself, constantly learning and growing, working with an amazing company on an excellent product.
+And so here I find myself, constantly learning and growing.
 In my spare time I play electric, acoustic and bass guitars, and do an awful lot of cooking and baking.
 I'm also a huge fan of Stephen King's writing, sci-fi (I'm loving Peter F. Hamilton's series right now), and science nonfiction.
-I host some retired enterprise servers in my attic, it's a fun learning experience and gives great control over my home network.
 And, if you haven't heard, I'm vegan.